Arts and Culture

 In winter you can take advantage of the region's places to ski, snowboard, or snowshoe.
 Summer is a great time to rent a stand-up paddleboard, try windsurfing, or relax on a sailboat at one of the many waterfront areas, including Lake Washington, Lake Union, or Puget Sound.
 If you are a runner/walker, there are lots of local events ranging from 5Ks to marathons every month of the year including some right from the UW Bothell campus.

 Bicycling is popular not only for transportation but also recreation.
-Washington State was recently named the nation’s number one “Bicycle Friendly State” by the League of American Bicyclists for the fourth year in a row, and Seattle is regularly near the top of bike friendly city lists.
+Washington State is recognized as the nation’s number one “Bicycle Friendly State” by the League of American Bicyclists for the fourth year in a row, and Seattle is regularly near the top of bike friendly city lists.
 There are numerous bicycle paths and trails throughout the area and in many of the parks.
-There is direct access to the UW Bothell campus from the Sammamish River Trail via the Burke-Gilman Trail which extends for 20.26 miles through neighborhoods just north of Seattle and the surrounding cities and towns.
+There is direct access to the UW Bothell campus from the Sammamish River Trail via the Burke-Gilman Trail which extends for 18.8 miles through neighborhoods just north of Seattle and the surrounding cities and towns.
 Learn more about bicycle trails and maps for King County.